simonesilvestroni/m2m-website/_posts/2020-09-12-producing-bass-remotely.md

   - 'recording'
   - 'sound project'
   - 'workflow'
-description: "An in-depth analysis of the process I go through to produce an effective bass track, from tracking to delivery.
+summary: "An in-depth analysis of the process I go through to produce an effective bass track, from tracking to delivery.
 Based on a real-life scenario."
 canonical: 'https://unlockyoursound.com/producing-bass-tracks-remotely/'
 syndication: true
 syndicate: